Lexpedite/blawx/blawx/README.md

 Blawx is an open source, user-friendly, web-based declarative logic knowledge representation tool designed specifically for encoding, testing and using rules.

-It is implemented as a set of [Django](https://www.djangoproject.com/) applications.
+It is implemented as a set of applications.

 It provides:
-* a web server that stores your Blawx encodings
+* a web server that stores your Blawx encodings and gives access to them and the reasoner over a RESTful API, based on [Django](https://www.djangoproject.com/)
 * a visual development environment based on [Google's Blockly](https://github.com/google/blockly) to write, edit, and test your encodings
-* a reasoner that will answer queries against your encodings over a web API
+* a reasoner based on [SWI-Prolog](https://swi-prolog.org/) and [s(CASP)](https://github.com/JanWielemaker) that will answer questions and explain the answers

-The reasoner is based on SWI-Prolog, using the s(CASP) library.

 ### Why Should I Use Blawx?

-In addition to being free, and open source, Blawx is build on cutting-edge research in symbolic artificial intelligence, and has several features that are found in no other open source tools, as well as features that are found in no other open source tools at all.
+* Open Source
+* Easy to Learn
+* Designed Specifically for Rules as Code
+* Publish Code as an API
+* Explainability
+* Hypothetical reasoning
+* More to come soon.

+In it's pre-v1.0.0 state, Blawx is the only open source Rules as Code programming environment with explanations for answers, and hypothetical reasoning.

 ## How Can I Try It?
 The easiest way to try Blawx is to go to [www.blawx.com](https://www.blawx.com).
 The latest public release of Blawx is always available